romeolandry/TF_Train_OD_IS/README.md

     ```

 Run the following command to generate record file.
-If project doesn't content images and annotations directories, its will ask  if you wont to download  the coco dataset and unpack it.  say yes to continue with the download(it could take time) or no parser.add_argument("--checkpoint", default='ckpt-0',
-        help= "run Inference from checkpoint. require if the web cam option is true" )o abort and create the data directory manually.
+If project doesn't content images and annotations directories, its will ask  if you wont to download  the coco dataset and unpack it.  say yes to continue with the download(it could take time) or no to abort and create the data directory manually.
 ```shell
   $ python run.py --data_preprocessing
 ```